MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation.md

 # Prepare your environment for a link - Azure SQL Managed Instance
 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

-This article teaches you how to prepare your environment for a [Managed Instance link](managed-instance-link-feature-overview.md) so that you can replicate databases from SQL Server to Azure SQL Managed Instance.
+This article teaches you how to prepare your environment for a [SQL Managed Instance link](managed-instance-link-feature-overview.md) so that you can replicate databases from SQL Server to Azure SQL Managed Instance.

 > [!NOTE]
 > The link is a feature of Azure SQL Managed Instance and is currently in preview.